 … a special one-day event dedicated to the latest innovations in web & enterprise search.
 In contrast to other major industry events, Search Solutions aims to be highly interactive, with attendance strictly limited.
 The programme includes presentations, panels and keynote talks by influential industry leaders on novel and emerging applications in search and information retrieval.

-The major news this year is that we’ll be preceding the event with a tutorials day on November 28, which will offer conference attendees and local participants a stimulating and informative selection of practical training courses reflecting current topics and state-of-the-art methods in search and information retrieval.
+As last year we’ll be preceding the event with a tutorials day on November 26, which will offer conference attendees and local participants a stimulating and informative selection of practical training courses reflecting current topics and state-of-the-art methods in search and information retrieval.
 More on that later!
 Meanwhile, here is the provisional programme thus far:

 Posted in Events, Information architecture, Search, User experience, tagged Design Patterns, HCIR, Human–computer interaction, Information Retrieval, interaction design, search strategies, user-centred design on June 26, 2013 | Leave a Comment »

 Just a quick heads up that on Sunday 28th July I’ll be presenting a tutorial at SIGIR 2013 in Dublin called Designing Search Usability.
 This is part of a programme of tutorials offered that day, so there are lots more to choose from.
 Personally I wouldn’t mind attending the Building Test Collections course as well (a topic that always presents particular challenges when addressed from within an commercial environment).

 The course represents a wholesale revision of my original tutorial, updated to accommodate new concepts and exercises drawn from the book “Designing the Search Experience: the Information Architecture of Discovery”, published by Morgan Kaufmann in December 2012.

 For further details and registration, see the SIGIR 2013 website.
 In the meantime, I’ve appended further details below.